griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 Working with Product Catalog and Product Recommendations
 --------------------------------------------------------
 We have created three utility functions to simplify working with different product catalogs and recommendations.
-Here they are:
+They are:

 ![Web store functions](Images/Webstore functions.png)